Tech-by-ME/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ We are meFund Dev team.
-We are working on crowdfunding platform.
+🙋‍♀️ We are dev team, nerdy, and lowkey, who love solving probem to make the world a better place!